 Double and triple tops also give an indication of how far the price could drop once the pattern completes.Take the height of the pattern (high peak minus low retracement) and subtract that height from the breakout point (completion point) of the pattern.
 For example, if a double top peaks out at $50, and retraces to $48, the pattern is $2 high.
 Subtract $2 from $48 to get a target price of $46.
 These targets can be used for analysis purposes, or to assess the potential risk/reward of a trade.

 Double and Triple Tops - Final Word

-The best patterns to trade are the ones where your potential reward, based on the profit target, is at least twice as much as your risk (difference between entry point and stop).
+The best patterns to trade are the ones where your potential reward, based on the profit target, is at least twice as much as your risk (the difference between the entry point and stop).
 Since double and triple tops are traded in various ways, using different entry points (which could lead to variation in the projected target) and stops, traders need to assess which patterns are worth trading and which aren't.
-Overall though, when this patterns occurs, taking long positions may not be ideal for the time being, and more focus should be given to finding short entry positions.
+Overall though, when this pattern occurs, taking long positions may not be ideal for the time being, and more focus should be given to finding short entry positions.